Vulnerabilities in Internet Software

 Use Secure Passwords

-Be sure to use unique secure passwords for your Webmail account and enable multi-factor authentication.
+Be sure to use unique secure passwords for your Webmail account and enable multifactor authentication.
 Webmail accounts are accessible to anyone with your email address plus password.

 Choose Your Own Recovery Questions